-Simply put, social listening is the practice of letting what is going on in the world dictate your actions.
-For influencers, that means acknowledging major social issues, helping to raise awareness and activism about important causes, and not posting a tone-deaf vlog about going on a luxury vacation to Mexico while the rest of the world is quarantined. #ahem
+Simply put, social listening means letting what’s going on in the world dictate your actions.
+For influencers, that means acknowledging major social issues, helping to raise awareness & activism about important causes, and not posting a tone-deaf vlog about going on a luxury vacation to Mexico while the rest of the world is quarantined. #ahem

 Acknowledging Uncomfortable Cultural Truths